MicrosoftDocs/microsoft-graph-training/tutorials/includes/shared/user-auth-app-reg-steps.md

 <!-- markdownlint-disable MD041 MD051 -->

+## Register an application for user authentication

+In this section you will register an application that supports [user authentication](/graph/auth-v2-user) using [device code flow](/azure/active-directory/develop/v2-oauth2-device-code).
+You can register an application using the Microsoft Entra admin center, or by using the [Microsoft Graph PowerShell SDK](/graph/powershell/get-started).

 ### [Microsoft Entra admin center](#tab/aad)

 1. Open a browser and navigate to the [Microsoft Entra admin center](https://entra.microsoft.com) and login using a Global administrator account.